ysraelmoreno/cart-hook-rocketseat/README.md

 <h1 align="center">cart-hook-rocketseat</h1>

-## Understanding how to create a system of cart to improve the user experience.
+<h4 align="center">Understanding how to create a system of cart to improve the user experience.</h4>

 A study based on a lesson created by Rocketseat to understand how cart systems created with CartContext can help and improve the user experience on the web flow of the application